DCCA/inhabitent-wordpress/readme.md

 - [x] Add custom fonts
 - [x] Style the footer
 Menu
--[] Insert the search bar with effect in the menu Search
+- [x] Insert the search bar with effect in the menu Search
--[] Style the Search Results page
+- [x] Style the Search Results page
 Front page
 - [x] Style the front-page journal
 - [] Style the front-page product area